 If you are interested in applying for a current opening as a Detention Deputy please contact us to arrange a tour of our Detention Center after you submit your application.
 For more information please see the job description for Detention Deputy I.

-Shift: Detention Deputies work 4 ten hour shifts per week.
+Shift: Detention Deputies generally work 4 ten hour shifts per week.
 The schedule rotation includes days, nights, weekends, graveyard and holidays.

 Detention Deputy Qualifications: